 Ensure that the attending health practitioner and laboratory collection rooms understand the importance of prompt isolation of a suspected case within their health care facility and the need to leave the consultation/examination room vacant for at least 1 hour after the suspected case has left it.
 Visits of cases and contacts (who may be entering the infectious period) to laboratory collection rooms should be planned ahead by telephone.

 Ensure complete case information is entered into EpiSurv.

 If an outbreak occurs, inform the Ministry of Health Communicable Diseases Team and outbreak liaison staff at ESR, and complete the Outbreak Report Form.

 - CDC.
-2009.
-Measles (Rubeola) 2009 Case Definition: CSTE Position Statement Number: 09‑ID-48.
+2013.
+Measles (Rubeola) 2013 Case Definition: CSTE Position Statement Number: 12‑ID-07.
 Atlanta: National Notifiable Diseases Surveillance System, Centers for Disease Control and Prevention, United States Department of Health and Human Services.

 - Hope K, Boyd R, Conaty S, et al. 2012.
 Measles transmission in health care waiting rooms: implications for public health response.
 Western Pacific Surveillance and Response 3(4) 33–38.

 - Public Health Laboratory Network.
-2006.
-Pathology Laboratory Diagnosis of Measles.
-Communicable Diseases Network Australia: Department of Health and Ageing, Australian Government.
+2009.
+Measles Laboratory Case Definition.
+Canberra: Department of Health and Ageing, Australian Government.

 - WHO.
-2004.
+2005.
 Field guidelines for measles elimination.
-WHO Regional Office for the Western Pacific.
+Manila: WHO Regional Office for the Western Pacific.

 Measles vaccine was introduced into New Zealand in 1969.